justphil/nephila-websocket-client/README.md

 WebSocket JavaScript API.
 Although this API only pays attention to a subset of the WebSocket protocol it enables Web developers to easily build novel "real-time" (as defined in the context of the Web) web applications running in the browser.

-Besides a WebSocket enabled browser another requirement is that the application's backend also need to speak the WebSocket protocol.
+Besides a WebSocket enabled browser another requirement is that the application's backend also needs to speak the WebSocket protocol.
 Consequently, novel applications need to build application protocols on top of the WebSocket protocol in order to realize their specified use cases.